Bike path: Bike paths with independent rights-of-way

 Bike paths that follow independent rights-of-way are often used to promote recreational cycling.
 In Northern European countries, cycling tourism represents a significant proportion of overall tourist activity.
 Extensive interurban bike path networks can be found in countries such as Denmark or the Netherlands, which has had a national system of cycle routes since 1993.
 These networks may use routes dedicated exclusively to cycle traffic or minor rural roads whose use is otherwise restricted to local motor traffic and agricultural machinery.

 The Fietspad or Bicycle Path in the Netherlands is logically constructed to link shops, housing, stations, schools, workplaces for everyday cycling.
 The more sensible approach is based on efforts to increase utility cycling.
-In countries like Denmark, the Netherlands and Germany the high levels of utility cycling also includes shopping trips e.g. 9% of all shopping trips in Germany are by bicycle.
+In countries like Denmark, the Netherlands and Germany the high levels of utility cycling also includes shopping trips e.g. by 2007 9% of all shopping trips in Germany were by bicycle.

-Although it is unusual, in order to connect people to places, bike paths may be extended into indoor spaces.
+Although it is unusual, to connect people to places, bike paths may be extended into indoor spaces.
 An example is the indoor bike path at Funan Mall in Singapore that is extended from a shared-use biking and walking path along North Bridge Road.

 The UK has recently implemented the National Cycle Network.

 Where available, these routes are often rail trails making use of abandoned railway corridors.
 A prominent example in the UK is the Bristol & Bath Railway Path, a 13 mi path for walkers and cyclists that is part of National Cycle Route 4.
 Other UK examples include The Ebury Way Cycle Path, The Alban Way, the Hillend Loch Railway Path and the Nicky Line.
 In 2003 the longest continuous bike path in Europe was opened, along the Albacete-Valdeganga highway in Spain, a distance of 22 km.
 Bogota's Bike Paths Network (Ciclorutas de Bogotá in Spanish), designed and built during the administration of Mayor Enrique Peñalosa attracts significant recreational use.
 Numerous cycle links between regions are being developed in Italy.
 The most important is the Ciclovia Adriatica, partially completed which extends, at times, from Trieste to Santa Maria di Leuca.

 The relative safety of bike paths that follow independent rights-of-way closed to motorized traffic is difficult to assess.
 In terms of car/bicycle collisions, this is clearly mediated by how the bike path network rejoins the main road network.
 In the English town of Milton Keynes, a study showed that cyclists using the off-road Milton Keynes redway system had on a per journey basis a significantly higher rate of fatal car-bicycle collisions at path/roadway crossings than cyclists on ordinary roads.
 This safety can be altered substantially by design.
 For example, the Dutch Simultaneous Green Junction design has a nearly flawless record when it comes to accommodating cyclists at traffic light junctions.